crttcr/Args/README.md

 Advanced features include long name options prefixed with -- in addition to short options prefixed with -, default values, validations, extracting values from environment variables, and descriptions that can be used to provide help text.
-An example 'long form' definition is shown below and described in more detail in [the Schema README.md](com/xivvic/args/schema/README.md)
+An example 'long form' definition is shown below and described in more detail in the Schema README](src/main/java/com/xivvic/args/schema/Schema.java)

 ```
 latitude.name=latitude